 users(id, name, email, created_at)

-Build a CRUD interface with forms for creating and editing users, and a table to list them
+Build a CRUD interface with forms for creating and editing users, and a table to list them Expected output:

 Example: Supabase schema